marktsuchida/ssstr/README.md

 some other reason.
 Handling of these is not customizable.
-Programs that want water-tight (and strictly platform-independent) string formatting should probably use a specialized library rather than depending on these convenience functions which are meant to prevent the more common mistakes when calling `s[n]printf()` but inherit some of the limitations of the latter.
+Programs that want water-tight (and strictly platform-independent) string formatting should probably use a specialized library rather than depending on these convenience functions whose main intent is to prevent the more common mistakes when calling `s[n]printf()` but do not hide all of the limitations of the latter.

 ## Memory layout